 - Is not likely to adversely impact AEMO's ability to manage system security in the DTS and may, by contrast, enhance its ability to manage system security.
-This is because the Draft Rule may enhance incentives for faster refill of the Dandenong LNG storage facility while retaining mechanisms assisting AEMO's management of system security. - Is likely to promote efficient investment in LNG storage facilities and potentially the wider gas supply chain.
-This is because it is likely to allow LNG storage providers to invest in gas storage services on a commercial basis.
-That is, the Proposed Rule promotes dynamic efficiency. - Is likely to promote the efficient operation and use of the Dandenong LNG storage facility, and of natural gas services.
-This is because it would provide LNG storage providers with more flexibility in offering LNG storage services, potentially allowing storage service customers to meet their needs at lower cost.
+This is because the Rule as Made may enhance incentives for faster refill of the Dandenong LNG storage facility while retaining mechanisms assisting AEMO's management of system security. - Is likely to promote efficient investment in LNG storage facilities and potentially the wider gas supply chain.
+This is because it is likely to allow declared LNG storage providers to invest in gas storage services on a commercial basis.
+That is, the Rule as Made promotes dynamic efficiency. - Is likely to promote the efficient operation and use of the Dandenong LNG storage facility, and of natural gas services.
+This is because it would provide declared LNG storage providers with more flexibility in offering LNG storage services, potentially allowing storage service customers to meet their needs at lower cost.
 In addition, it may improve options for risk management by DWGM participants.
-That is, the Proposed Rule promotes productive efficiency. - May promote competition in the market for providing gas storage services, the DWGM and in other markets.
-This is because it would allow LNG storage providers to offer a wider range of storage services and allow parties to manage their risks in the DWGM and other markets in which they are active more efficiently.
-That is, the proposed Rule promotes allocative efficiency.
+That is, the Rule as Made promotes productive efficiency. - May promote competition in the market for providing gas storage services, the DWGM and in other markets.
+This is because it would allow declared LNG storage providers to offer a wider range of storage services and allow parties to manage their risks in the DWGM and other markets in which they are active more efficiently.
+That is, the Rule as Made promotes allocative efficiency.

-Further discussions about how the Draft Rule will or is likely to contribute to the achievement of the NGO is in section 3.
+Further discussions about how the Rule as Made will or is likely to contribute to the achievement of the NGO is in Chapter 3.

-2.4.1 Compatibility of the Draft Rule with the proper performance of AEMO's declared system functions
+2.4.1 Compatibility of the Rule as Made with the proper performance of AEMO's declared system functions